jbean96/Mutation-Testing-Visualization/README.md

 ```
 Which will install the modified `mutpy` for this conda environment.

-To generate the example `.json` folders run:
+To generate the example `.json` files run:
 ```
 mut.py --target my_class --unit-test my_class_test --report-html output
 ```